2019 Africa Cup of Nations final: Officials

-Although Victor Gomes from South Africa was chosen at first to officiate the final, the CAF decided to change official referee and replaced Gomes by Sidi Alioum, who officiated the opening match between Egypt and Zimbabwe.
-CAF staff later admitted they had mistaken referee to officiate the final, as they planned to call Sidi Alioum but later turned into Victor Gomes.
+Although Victor Gomes from South Africa was chosen at first to officiate the final, the CAF decided to change the official referee and replaced Gomes by Sidi Alioum, who officiated the opening match between Egypt and Zimbabwe.
+CAF staff later admitted they had mistaken the referee to officiate the final, as they planned to call Sidi Alioum but later turned into Victor Gomes.
 Sidi Alioum himself had officiated in a number of matches, including 2014 FIFA World Cup, as well as a number of CAF Champions League matches.

 Match

 Summary

 The only goal of the match was scored in the 2nd minute when Baghdad Bounedjah cut in from the left and shot with his right foot from just outside the penalty area with the ball taking a huge deflection off defender Salif Sané, looping over the goalkeeper and down into the right corner of the net.